GobblesGobbles

-Victor Wembanyama just became the only player in NBA history to post 35+ points, 15+ rebounds, and 5+ blocks in a playoff game while shooting better than 70% from the floor โ joining Kareem, Hakeem, and Shaq in a club that took decades to fill.
+Victor Wembanyama just became the only player in NBA history to post 35+ points, 15+ rebounds, and 5+ blocks in a playoff game while shooting better than 70% from the floor โ€” joining Kareem, Hakeem, and Shaq in a club that took decades to fill.

 Wemby Shot 70% and Still Had to Bleed for It

-The stat line puts Wembanyama in a bracket previously occupied only by Kareem Abdul-Jabbar, Hakeem Olajuwon, and Shaquille O'Neal โ the only other players in playoff history to reach 35 points, 15 rebounds, and five blocks in a single game.
-But Wembanyama did it shooting 13-for-18 from the field and 10-for-12 from the line, better than 70% from the floor, a threshold none of those Hall of Famers hit in their qualifying games.
-He even used a spin fadeaway over his former mentor Rudy Gobert โ a move Olajuwon himself taught him โ during a 16-point fourth quarter that put the game away.
+Wembanyama joined Kareem Abdul-Jabbar, Hakeem Olajuwon, and Shaquille O'Neal as the only players in playoff history to reach 35 points, 15 rebounds, and five blocks in a single game โ€” and he did it shooting 13-for-18 from the field, better than 70%, a threshold none of those Hall of Famers hit in their qualifying games.
+He credited Olajuwon for teaching him a spin fadeaway he used over Rudy Gobert during a 16-point fourth quarter.
 "It's good to be along with the big fellas," Wembanyama said.

-The win wasn't clean.
-San Antonio blitzed out to an 18-3 lead, then watched Anthony Edwards โ starting for the first time since returning from a knee injury he suffered in the second round against the Denver Nuggets โ drag Minnesota back into the fight.
+San Antonio burst out to an 18-3 lead before Anthony Edwards โ€” starting after returning from a knee injury suffered in the second round against the Denver Nuggets โ€” dragged Minnesota back into the fight.
 When the Wolves pulled within one possession late, Wembanyama hit a three-pointer and the Spurs closed it at the line.
 "They just continue showing growth," coach Mitch Johnson said.

 Sources: Yahoo Sports NBA ยท Yahoo Sports NBA

-The Knicks Are One Win From the Conference Finals and Nobody Can Stop Them
+The Knicks Are One Win From the Conference Finals

 Two weeks ago, New York was down 2-1 to the Atlanta Hawks and the calls for Mike Brown's job were getting loud.
-On Friday night, the Knicks won their sixth straight game โ a 108-94 road win in Philadelphia โ to go up 3-0 on the 76ers and put themselves one victory from the Eastern Conference finals.
+On Friday night, the Knicks won their sixth straight game โ€” a 108-94 road win in Philadelphia โ€” to go up 3-0 on the 76ers and put themselves one victory from the Eastern Conference finals.
 They did it without OG Anunoby, against a Sixers team playing for its postseason life with Joel Embiid back and Paul George scorching for 15 first-quarter points.
 The visitors turned a four-point first quarter deficit into a 60-52 halftime lead and never looked back.

-Jalen Brunson had 33 points, 18 of them in the second half, which is when good teams separate and great players take over.
+Jalen Brunson had 33 points, 18 of them in the second half.
 When Quentin Grimes hit a pair of threes to bring the 76ers within four in the fourth quarter, it was Brunson, Mikal Bridges, and Josh Hart who all scored to set up the victory.
-The quiet engine of this run has been Karl-Anthony Towns, who has racked up 46 assists over the six-game winning streak โ a playmaking dimension that has made New York's offense far less Brunson-centric.
 Bench contributors Landry Shamet, Mitchell Robinson, and Jordan Clarkson all delivered when the Sixers threatened.
+According to CBS Sports, the path ahead looks favorable, with New York entering any Conference finals matchup as the clear favorite.

 Sources: Yahoo Sports NBA ยท CBS Sports NBA